evoleen/time_machine2/README.md

 The Dart Time Machine is a date and time library for [Flutter (native + web)](https://flutter.io/), and [Dart](https://www.dartlang.org/) with support for timezones, calendars, cultures, formatting and parsing.

-Time Machine provides an alternative date and time API over Dart Core.
+Time Machine provides an alternative date and time API over Dart Core and includes its own time zone database, eliminating the need to include additional packages.

+Current TZDB version: 2025b

 Dart's native time API is too simplistic because it only knows UTC or local time with no clear definition of time zone and no safeguards ensuring that time stamps with and without UTC flag aren't mixed up.
 This can easily lead to bugs if applications need to work in local time, because native Dart timestamps look the same after conversion.
 Applications that benefit from Time Machine are applications that need to perform tasks such as
 * scheduling reminders